Stéphane Derenoncourt

 Stéphane Derenoncourt is a French vigneron working as a consultant for numerous estates in Bordeaux and other wine producers worldwide.
 With his wife, Christine Derenoncourt, he runs Vignerons Consultants and owns Domaine de l'A in the Côtes de Castillon and Derenoncourt California in Napa Valley.
 He is entirely self-taught.

 Biography

 Derenoncourt was born in Dunkirk in 1963.
-The start of his career in viticulture began when he arrived as a hitch-hiker in Fronsac in 1982, and worked several harvests before he found employment at Château Fronsac in 1985.
-After two years working at various vineyards, he began working in the cellar at Château La Fleur Cailleau.
-In 1990, Derenoncourt was offered a position at the Corre-Macquin family’s cellar at the Château Pavie-Macquin vineyard, and in 1996 was hired as a winemaker by Stephan von Neipperg to his estates, including Château Canon-la-Gaffelière and the "super cuvée" La Mondotte.
+He arrived in Fronsac as a hitchhiker in 1982, where he worked several harvests before joining Château Fronsac in 1985.
+After working at several vineyards, he joined the cellar team at Château La Fleur Cailleau.
+In 1990, he accepted a position with the Corre-Macquin family at Château Pavie-Macquin, and in 1996 he became the winemaker for estates owned by Stephan von Neipperg, including Château Canon-la-Gaffelière and La Mondotte.

+In 1999, Derenoncourt and his wife, Christine Derenoncourt, co-founded a wine consulting company specializing in vineyard management and winemaking.
+Through this consultancy, he has advised wineries in Bordeaux and other wine-producing regions in France and internationally.